How did this project come about?

-This is a unique design competition.
-There isn’t any prize money.
-The winning design firm may have the opportunity to enter into a mutually acceptable design services contract that is approved by the Town Council and to make a sizeable impact on our wonderful Town.
+This was a unique design competition.
+There wasn’t any prize money.
+(According to the contest rules, the winning design firm can enter into a mutually acceptable design services contract that is approved by the Town Council and to make a sizeable impact on our wonderful Town.
+This is now underway).

 We began with a Request For Qualifications (RFQ) process that was open to all professional design firms.

-We were so pleased to receive 15 submissions from an incredible group of design firms and thrilled to have selected 7 firms who have now entered into the design competition.
-The Town’s hope is to inspire and harness the creativity and depth of experience of these firms to project the potential for what Creekside Commons, the heart of our downtown, can become.
-This is an interesting challenge – it’s a public space and the process is subject to many variables, both known and unknown.
-The process ensures that we have a design that reflects the past, present and most important, the future of San Anselmo.
+We were so pleased to receive 15 submissions from an incredible group of design firms and thrilled to have selected 7 firms who entered into the design competition.
+The Town’s hope was to inspire and harness the creativity and depth of experience of these firms to project the potential for what Creekside Commons, the heart of our downtown, can become.
+This was an interesting challenge – it’s a public space and the process is subject to many variables, both known and unknown.
+The process ensured that we have a design that reflects the past, present and most important, the future of San Anselmo.